Dementia and sundowning – advice for caregivers

 Quick overview

 It doesn’t affect everyone.
-It’s estimated that up to 20% of those with dementia or Alzheimer’s will experience sundowning symptoms at some point.
+It’s estimated that up to 20% of people with dementia or Alzheimer’s will experience sundowning symptoms at some point.

 There are lots of things you can do to support someone through sundowning.
 This is especially important around Daylight Savings Time, which can intensify feelings of confusion or exhaustion.